amityleo/Gemini-Enterprise/README.md

 +--------------------------+
 ```

-Step-by-Step Summary of the Data Flow:
-Authentication & Connection: The workflow begins when the Gemini Enterprise Connector authenticates with the external data source (using credentials, OAuth, or customer-managed encryption keys).
+- **Authentication & Connection:** The workflow begins when the Gemini Enterprise Connector authenticates with the external data source (using credentials, OAuth, or customer-managed encryption keys).

-Schema Detection: As the connector reads the external system, it identifies the data format.
+- **Schema Detection:** As the connector reads the external system, it identifies the data format.
 It parses unstructured files (like PDFs) or auto-detects schemas for structured tabular data.

-Data Synchronization: The Data Sync Engine triggers based on a defined schedule.
+- **Data Synchronization:** The Data Sync Engine triggers based on a defined schedule.
 It pulls Entity Data (the actual content or records) and Identity Data (user permissions and group mappings).

-Ingestion & Indexing: The pulled data flows into the Vertex AI Search infrastructure.
+- **Ingestion & Indexing:** The pulled data flows into the Vertex AI Search infrastructure.
 During this step, the data is chunked and indexed so the underlying LLM can rapidly retrieve semantic matches.
 (Note: If you choose Data Federation instead of Ingestion, this storage step is bypassed, and data is queried directly at runtime).

-App Availability: The indexed data lands in a dedicated Data Store.
+- **App Availability:** The indexed data lands in a dedicated Data Store.
 You link this Data Store to your Gemini Enterprise App, allowing end-users to query the application.
 The system cross-references the user's identity with the synced Identity Data to ensure secure, permissions-aware AI responses.

-Note: Vertex AI also provide a managed training service that helps you operationalize large scale model training.
-Learn more [here](https://docs.cloud.google.com/vertex-ai/docs/training/overview?_gl=1*8f2np4*_ga*MTE4NTIwMDUzMC4xNzU3MzQzMjAz*_ga_WH2QY8WWF5*czE3NzE4MDY0NjQkbzE2JGcxJHQxNzcxODEwNDkxJGo0JGwwJGgw#workflow-serverless-training)